sridhar-max24/Netflix/README.md

 GROUP BY year
 ORDER BY year ASC;
 ```
 ## Q.10.
-Find Movies with a Specific Keyword in the Title(type it and the result):
+Find Movies with a Specific Keyword in the Title(type it and get the result):
 ```sql
 SELECT title, release_year
 FROM movies_tv_shows